 Clean-Label Claims vs Regulatory Boundaries (Non-Medical Positioning)

-- Verify traceability for all botanical extracts.
+- Confirm the traceability and specification of botanical extracts.

 Trend #3: Functional & Targeted Mouthwash Categories